 Use the same credentials for a Remote Desktop Connection that you use to log into your system.

 Windows Remote Desktop Alternatives

-TeamViewer is one of the most versatile remote desktop applications available for Windows and all major mobile and desktop platforms.
-The best part is the application is free for personal and non-commercial use and allows instant remote connection between two computers provided both the computers have the application installed and configured to connect.
+TeamViewer is one of the most versatile remote desktop applications available for the Windows operating system and all major mobile and desktop platforms.
+The best part is the application is free for personal and non-commercial use and allows instant remote connection between two computers, provided both the computers have the application installed and configured to connect.

-A potential competitor to TeamViewer, Anydesk is also free for personal usage is compatible with every device you can think of and it includes your Raspberry Pi in addition to usual mobile and desktop platforms.
+A potential competitor to TeamViewer, Anydesk is also free for personal usage and is compatible with every device you can think of, which also includes Raspberry Pi in addition to the usual mobile and desktop platforms.

 Chrome Remote Desktop

-For those who live and breathe in their Chrome browser or use a Chromebook, there is not a better option than Chrome Remote Desktop.
-A Chrome extension developed by Google itself, Chrome Remote Desktop mirrors your Chrome browser on any authorized PC, Tablet or mobile phone.
+For those who live and breathe in their Chrome browser or use a Chromebook, there is no better option than Chrome Remote Desktop.
+A Chrome extension developed by Google itself, Chrome Remote Desktop mirrors your Chrome browser on any authorized PC, Tablet, or mobile phone.

-If you’re a business that relies on the Remote Desktop tool for business processes, the workaround isn’t exactly a cost saver for you.
-I recommend you either upgrade to Windows 10 Pro or buy a license to one of the tools I mentioned above.
-For everybody else, I recommend giving this technique, to enable the RDP server on Windows 10 Home, a try before going for an alternative.
+If you’re a business that relies on Remote Desktop tool for business processes, the workaround isn’t exactly a cost saver for you.
+I recommend you upgrade to Windows Pro edition or buy a license to one of the aforementioned tools.
+For everybody else, I recommend giving this technique, to enable the RDP server on Windows Home, a try before going for an alternative.

 That said, a third-party tool known as “RDP Wrapper Library” used to work as an alternative tool to enable RDP on Windows Home edition.
 However, the tool has not been updated since 2017 and no longer works on either Windows 10, or the Windows 11 operating system.
 Therefore, it can be concluded that the RDP Wrapper Library has become obsolete.